Security on untrusted networks #

 Access control inside a single tenant #

 VictoriaLogs can apply extra filters for each request to the select APIs according to these docs .
 This is useful when you need to give access to a subset of data within a single tenant.
-If you want to hide a subset of data within a tenant, use the HTTP query parameter extra_filters.
+If you want hiding a subset of data within a tenant, then specify the HTTP query parameter extra_filters at the url_prefix option according to these docs .

 Consider the example below: